microsoft/golazo/docs/principles.md

 ### Build Quality In

-Quality is created upstream, not inspected in.
+Quality is created upstream, not added at teh end.
 Tests, observability, design clarity, and peer review are integrated into the normal flow so rework and defect queues stay near zero.

 ### Create Knowledge